 We saw that lists and strings have many common properties, such as indexing and slicing operations.
-They are two examples of sequence data types (see Sequence Types - str, unicode, list, tuple, buffer, xrange).
+They examples are two of sequence data types (see Sequence Types str, unicode, list, tuple, bytearray, buffer, xrange).
 Since Python is an evolving language, other sequence data types may be added.
 There is also another standard sequence data type: the tuple.